Bench Press Competition 2022 Official Rules

-6.4 The lifting order will be determined by the lifter's choice of weight per attempt.
-When multiple lifters are attempting the same weight, the order will be determined by body weight.
+6.4 The lifting order will be determined by the weight class and the lifter's choice of weight on their first attempt.
+The order will remain the same in the second and third attempts.

 6.5 Whether successful or unsuccessful with an attempt, a lifter must wait until all other competitors have completed that round before attempting next weight.

 6.6 If the equipment becomes disarranged during an attempt and the attempt is successful, the attempt will be accepted.
 If the attempt is unsuccessful, the lifter may be granted a further attempt at the same weight.

 6.7 Index fingers must be in contact with the knurl markers for lift to be considered legal.

 7.1 Spotters will be designated by Harper College Health and Recreation Center staff.

 7.2 If a lifter prefers to use their own spotter, that spotter needs to check in with Harper College Health and Recreation Center staff and sign a waiver (if not a member of the Harper College Recreation Center).